WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 DX FT8 is a FT8 Digital mode capable HF QRPp GUI (Graphical User Interface) based multiband Transceiver.

+DX FT8 is abreviation for Digital Xceiver for FT8.

-Main aim of DX FT8 TRX Project is to create a highly portable self-contained FT8 GUI Transceiver.
-Self-contained aim is to create User interface plus Multiband transceiver in the same unit.
+Main aim of DX FT8 TRX Project is to create a highly portable stand-alone FT8 GUI Transceiver.
+Stand-alone aim is to create User interface for FT8 digital mode plus Multiband transceiver in the same unit.

-This creates an advantage of carrying one GUI based TRX unit and no longer need to carry a PC or a laptop or tablet for GUI interface operation for FT8 with a classic transceiver.
+This creates an advantage of carrying one GUI based FT8 operation capable Transceiver unit and no longer need to carry a PC or a laptop or tablet for GUI interface operation for FT8 with a classic transceiver.

 This approach is quite appealing for smaller and lighter setups for backpacking for SOTA or POTA activations or as a travel transceiver with FT8.